IQ404/study-notes/README.md

   ❓ Elaborate more on things like `(const void*)8`.
 Why can `0` be implicitly casted to `void*` while other number cannot?
 Why do we need `const` there?

+## Compiling/Linking Shaders

+Callings of shader programs happen after issuing GPU an OpenGL draw call: shaders within an OpenGL rendering pipeline specify some of the necessary deatils on how to draw what the corresponding draw call is ultimately aimed to draw.

+In its simplest form, vertex shader will be called once for each vertex somewhere after issuing GPU an OpenGL draw call, and fragment shader will be called once for each pixel that needs to be shaded somewhere after the vertex shader stage.

+The ultimate purpose of a vertex shader is to determine where those vertex in screen space will be.
+It can take in the data in the binded vertex buffer, and it can also pass data down into the next shader stage of the shader program pipeline.

+The ultimate purpose of a fragment shader is to determine and output the color for the pixel it is shading.

+Normally fragment shader will be called much more times than that will be called for a vertex shader.
+Hence, computations in fragment shader is much more expensive than in vertex shader.

+## Writing Your First Shader

+## Draw Calls

 ```cpp
 glDrawArrays(GL_TRIANGLES, 0, 3);
 ```